-This scheme has some drawbacks: it returns an approximation of the 4-position of the particle with radiation reaction and it does not take efficiently into account field gradients.
-However, this method is still more efficient than other approximations, like Euler or Runge-Kutta, most of which implying a constant speed assumption.
-Indeed, this scheme does not assume a constant speed but only that the radiation reaction has little effect on the position of the particle, but it still takes into account speed variations in terms of norm and direction.
-In addition, compared to those other methods, it allows for longer time steps and multiple gyrations of the particle around a magnetic field line during those longer time steps.
+This scheme has some drawbacks: It returns an approximation of the four-position of the particle with radiation reaction, and it does not efficiently take into account field gradients.
+However, this method is still more efficient than other approximations, such as Euler or Runge-Kutta, most of which apply a constant speed assumption.
+Indeed, this scheme does not assume a constant speed but only that the radiation reaction has little effect on the position of the particle.
+Nonetheless, it still takes into account speed variations in terms of norm and direction.
+In addition, compared to other methods, it allows for longer time steps and multiple gyrations of the particle around a magnetic field line during those longer time steps.
 Moreover, since the gyration radius is relatively small compared to typical magnetic field scales (followed by the trajectories of the particles), the error related to the shrinking of the Larmor radius is negligible.

-The light-like case, where $\mathbf{E} \cdot \mathbf{B} = 0$ and $E^2 = c^2 \, B^2$ must be treated separately because there exist no frame where $\mathbf{E}$ and $\mathbf{B}$ are parallel.
-Due to the low likelihood of finding such configurations, we kept solutions found in \cite{petri_relativistic_2020}, not corrected for radiation reaction.
-This means that if a particle were to find a light like field, the algorithm would keep working but the radiation reaction would not be taken into account for just one time step.
+The light-like case, where $\mathbf{E} \cdot \mathbf{B} = 0$ and $E^2 = c^2 \, B^2$, must be treated separately because there exists no frame where $\mathbf{E}$ and $\mathbf{B}$ are parallel.
+Due to the low likelihood of finding such configurations, we kept solutions found in \cite{petri_relativistic_2020} as not corrected for radiation reaction.
+This means that if a particle were to find a light-like field, the algorithm would keep working but the radiation reaction would not be taken into account for just one time step.